gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

-For the purpose of making our macro traversing code more resilient (and fun!) this version of the example includes the ``*`` postfix operator, which is used in Nimrod to *export* symbols out of the module's scope.
+For the purpose of making our macro traversing code more resilient (and fun!) this version of the example includes the ``*`` postfix operator, which is used in Nim to *export* symbols out of the module's scope.
 Not required for the small example to work, it is something very common our macro would find in the real world.
 Our version will deal with it correctly when traversing the AST but we won't be using it to change the visibility of the procs generated for each